Lum-Studio/Bedrock-Fluids-API/FluidsAPI.md

 The API is built on three main pillars:

-1.  **State-Driven Geometry**: The visual appearance of the fluid is determined by the block's states, primarily `fluid_state` (representing depth) and `slope` (representing flow direction).
+1.  **State-Driven Geometry**: The visual appearance of the fluid is determined by the block's states, primarily `lumstudio:depth` (representing depth) and `slope` (representing flow direction).
 Each combination of these states corresponds to a unique block permutation.

 2.  **Dynamic Geometry Generation**: Python scripts are used to pre-generate the JSON files that define the fluid's geometry and block permutations.
 This approach allows for complex visual effects without requiring real-time model creation in-game.